coderefinery/git-collaborative/_guides/guide.md

 - Exercises are templates but we do not use the templates directly but [generate exercises from them](https://help.github.com/en/articles/creating-a-repository-from-a-template).
 - You need to prepare the exercises at least one day before by generating them from a template.
-- For the forking exercise you need to enable Travis CI after you have imported the exercise.
 - After the workshop please remove the generated exercises (if created under https://github.com/coderefinery), otherwise the instructor in a future workshop may not have the permissions to do so.